 At the end of the day, remember to stay focused on the job that you are interviewing for and if the candidate will meet the criteria.

-- Plan out your interview questions before you jump on a call to make sure that you’re staying within the proper boundaries.
+- Certainly, plan out your interview questions before you jump on a call to make sure that you’re staying within the proper boundaries.

 - Ensure your questions are the same for all candidates and that they relate only to the knowledge, skills, and abilities required for the role.
 Sometimes physical ability questions may be necessary as they pertain to the role.